We are a multidisciplinary team led by Dr. Roberta La Piana where multiple expertises and interests are represented.

 MEDICAL STUDENT

-Roy is a second-year medical student at McGill.
+Roy is a third-year medical student at McGill.
 He holds a bachelor’s degree in Anatomy and Cell Biology and a Master’s degree in Integrated Program in Neuroscience from McGill.
 He gained research experience studying ALS at the Stellwagen Lab, then followed his interest in exercise science at the McGill Muscle Physiology and Biophysics Lab.
 He then spent the next 5 years studying the pathophysiology of Christianson Syndrome at the McKinney Lab.

 His project involves developing a diagnostic approach to adult-onset leukodystrophies based on MRI pattern recognition to narrow down the differential diagnosis and reduce diagnostic delays.